ktriviso/rails-emergency-compliment/README.md

 ## 🚀 Your homework submission should include:

 - Completion, comfort, wins, losses, questions...
-**Please make sure to include these so we know what to address next week!**

 - (PR if you are in 🔵Spirit, Issue Ticket if you are in 🔴Opportunity)